SAP/cf-cli-java-plugin/README.md

 To verify, run your `cf java` command in "dry-run" mode by adding the `-n` flag and try to execute the command line that `cf java` gives you back.
 If it fails, the issue is not in `cf java`, but in whatever makes `cf ssh` fail.

+The capability of creating heap-dumps is also limited by the filesystem available to the container.
+The `cf java heap-dump` command triggers the heap dump to file system, read the content of the file over the SSH connection, and then remove the heap dump file from the container's file system (unless you have the `-k` flag set).
+The amount of filesystem space available to a container is set for the entire Cloud Foundry landscape with a global configuration.
+The size of a heap dump is roughly linear with the allocated memory of the heap.
+So, it could be that, in case of large heaps or the filesystem having too much stuff in it, there is not enough space on the filesystem for creating the heap dump.
+In that case, the command will likely fail in a rather unpredictable fashion.

 From the perspective of integration in workflows and overall shell-friendliness, the `cf java` plugin suffers from some shortcomings in the current `cf-cli` plugin framework:
 * There is no distinction between `stdout` and `stderr` output from the underlying `cf ssh` command (see [this issue on the `cf-cli` project](https://github.com/cloudfoundry/cli/issues/1074))
   * The `cf java` will however exit with status code `1` when the underpinning `cf ssh` command fails